 12 Creative New Year Countdown Ideas for Kids

-Pick one of these for your New Year’s activity and have a blast with the kids!
+Pick one of these for your New Year’s activity and have a blast with the kids with these New Year’s Eve countdown party ideas!

 1. Follow the New Year countdown on your favorite channel and play New Year’s Eve bingo!